Explore the neighbourhoods of our nine rental buildings

 One of Vancouver’s prettiest, liveliest and most unique neighbourhoods, Kitsilano is located adjacent to the Pacific Ocean on the southern shore of English Bay.
 Along with some of the city’s best beaches, Kitsilano boasts spectacular views of the North Shore mountains.
-Featuring great shopping, restaurants and outdoor activities, “Kits,” as it’s known to locals, is a highly desirable area in which to live.
+Featuring great shopping, restaurants and outdoor activities, “Kits,” as it’s known to locals, is a highly desirable area in which to rent.

 Austeville’s Kitsilano rental property, Art on 6th, is situated near the eastern border of Kitsilano, steps from Vancouver’s iconic West 4th Avenue shopping district and a short walk to ever-popular Granville Island.
 With a five-screen movie theatre around the corner and tons of great restaurants, cafés, and all manner of shops within walking distance, Art on 6th is the ideal place to call home.

 The Kitsilano neighbourhood is one of Vancouver’s best areas for dining, with a wide range of eateries to satisfy all tastes and cravings.
 There’s something for everyone, from vegans and vegetarians to diners craving steaks or seafood.

 Kitsilano is home to many well-established restaurants such as Italian favourites La Quercia and Fiore Famiglia, French bistro Au Comptoir, farm-to-table AnnaLena and Fable Kitchen, plus a number of traditional Greek tavernas that hearken to Kitsilano’s heritage as a post-war Hellenic enclave.